DEBATING DARCY

 By J. Goffney This is an emotional YA read about a list-obsessed teen who's private journal falls into the wrong hands leading to blackmail via social media.
 She teams up with the last person to see the journal, cute and practical Carter, in an attempt to try and get it back before her reputation is completely ruined.
 Along the way, she learns a lot about herself, her family, her friend group, and the type of person she wants to become.
 Not to mention, the type of boy she wants by her side.
 Topics explored include race, identity, authenticity, friendship, bravery, and living honestly.
 Highly recommend.
 THE LIBRARY OF LOST THINGS

 By L. Taylor Namey From the author of A Cuban Girl's Guide to Tea and Tomorrow comes another story about family and love.
 Darcy is a caring, book-loving heroine who's daily struggles to keep her mother's pathological hoarding a secret from the world could cost her the college life she dreams of, not to mention her growing connection with a boy from school—Asher, who's battling issues of his own.
 Supported by a caring and full of life best friend, Darcy takes on extra work to meet the financial expenses of the household while juggling school, her challenging mother, and moments with Asher.
-This is one for readers who like their heart strings tugged and slow, slow, slow burn romance.
-HOW TO BE A GIRL IN THE WORLD
+This is one for readers who like their heart strings tugged and slow, slow, slow burn romance. |

 Archives

-March 2023
+December 2023

 Categories